 The paradox is that he himself freely and profusely did just that, calling everybody in power from Lord Grey to Harold Wilson a scoundrel.
 (15) He acknowledged the contradiction: "I have suffered a violent conflict. between what I felt and what I found myself compelled to believe" about ethics.
 (16) But in general he was content to follow his impulses on questions of value.
 Paring away the moral element to make philosophy more scientific meant leaving morals, in effect, to unreason, and Russell pretty consistently accepted this.
 He agreed with David Hume that "Reason is and ought to be the slave of the passions."
 In answer to a question concerning the source of his political commitments, the old Russell wrote that "If you saw a child drowning, you would try to save it and and would not wait for some -ism to persuade you that it was worth saving."
 (Unlike the student of the ancient Greek philosopher who left his master in the ditch because he could think of no valid reason to help him!)
-"I see the human race drowning and have an equally direct impulse to save it."
-(17) Years earlier his friend and lover Constance Malleson, watching him at a meeting, said that "he seemed detached in mind and body - but all the furies of hell raged in his eyes."
+"I see the human race drowning and have an equally direct impulse to save (17) Years earlier his friend and lover Constance Malleson, watching him at a meeting, said that "he it.' seemed detached in mind and body - but all the furies of hell raged in his eyes."
 Russell could no more resist those furies than he could silence his superb logical-analytical gifts.
-The two enormous energies is ironic that the rationalist philosopher was, for that very reason, a creature of impulse and instinct in his political responses - a source, most students would agree, of serious flaws as well as much strength.
+The two enormous energies resided in the same slight body of this passionate sceptic, and at times pulled him in opposite directions.
+It is ironic that the rationalist philosopher was, for that very reason, a creature of impulse and instinct in his political responses - a source, most students would agree, of serious flaws as well as much strength.

-This tendency to choose causes emotionally and uncritically, adopt and defend them passionately while putting at their service his immense dialectical gifts, may be a questionable method.
+This tendency to choose causes anotionally and uncritically, adopt and defend them passionately while putting at their service his immense dialectical gifts, may be a questionable method.
 It seems typical of many modern intellectuals, who are searching for a faith as well as looking for chances to exercise their intellectual gifts.
 The point here is that it seems appropriate to look for Russell's conception of justice and rights less in his formal philosophy than in his life, actions, and non-philosophical writings.
 We cannot divorce the conception from the man; we can only point to Russell and say "look at the man, look at the life; there is your definition."